DjangoGirls/tutorial/deploy/README.md

     $ heroku run python manage.py createsuperuser

-You should now be able to see your website in a browser!
+You should now be able to see your website's admin page in a browser!
 Congrats :)!